wp-plugins/nextgen-facebook/readme.txt

 * Added a new lib/register.php library file with the activate, deactivate, and uninstall methods.
 * Moved the Meta Tag List from the Advanced settings to the Pro version.

-= Version 6.13.1 =

-* Fixed the missing `og:site_name` meta tag (the retrieved option name was incorrect).
-* Fixed the retrieval of the full size image url when WordPress fails to do so.
-* Added a check for duplicate Open Graph tags from the Slick Social Share Buttons plugin.
-* Added a check for empty $post in Pinterest, Tumblr and Twitter button methods.
-* Moved a few more internal variables into the $cf multi-dimensional array.

-= Version 6.13.0 =

-* Added a Network-Wide Settings page in the multisite Network Admin interface to manage site licenses.
-* Added support for multisite network-wide activate, deactivate, and uninstall methods.
-* Changed the default 'plugin_object_cache_exp' value from 300 to 900 seconds (15 minutes).
-* Fixed the Google+ sharing button 'data-expandTo' value, which when set to 'none' would disable the button.
-* Added the NGFB_OBJECT_CACHE_DISABLE, NGFB_TRANSIENT_CACHE_DISABLE, and NGFB_FILE_CACHE_DISABLE constants and removed the NGFB_DEBUG_FILE_EXP constant.
-* Added removal of post meta and transient cache entries when uninstalling the plugin.
-* Restructured the internal plugin configuration variables into a single variable of multi-dimensional arrays.

 == Upgrade Notice ==

 = 6.14.0 =

 New sharing button for ManageWP, added 'Pin Button Image' option for Pinterest, added check for bad values returned by wp_get_attachment_metadata(), added nonce validation for settings page action buttons, moved 'the_excerpt' filter to 'get_the_excerpt'.

-= 6.13.1 =

-Fixed missing og:site_name meta tag, added a check for duplicate Open Graph tags from the Slick Social Share Buttons plugin.

-= 6.13.0 =

-Added support for multisite network-wide activate, deactivate, and uninstall, fixed the Google+ sharing button 'data-expandTo' value, added constants to (optionally) disable various caching features.